ConfusedArt/PS4JB-900/README.md

 ## Disclamer
-Currently Updated With GoldHen 2.4b14
+Currently Updated With GoldHen 2.4b14 | Goldhen 2.3 Stable
 This is only a host to load the GoldHen Payload.
 Use this at your OWN risk, No modifications were done to the Goldhen Payload By [SiSTR0](https://github.com/SiSTR0) This Is not heavily worked on, as it takes a lot to maintain.
 Its more of a fun project.